- On November 1, 2018, the SCC issued its final order approving the Chesterfield-Hopewell transmission project.

 As part of the regulatory application process, Dominion Energy completes an evaluation of potential environmental, cultural, and historical impacts of the project.
 Dominion Energy works with local and state agencies to complete these evaluations and mitigate any impacts.
 All required permits are obtained and permitting conditions are met.
 Permitting agencies typically include the U.S. Army Corps of Engineers, the Virginia Department of Conservation and Recreation, the Virginia Marine Resources Commission, the Virginia Department of Transportation Commenting agencies include the Virginia Department of Game and Inland Fisheries and the Virginia Department of Historic Resources, among others.

-Our enterprise-wide environmental report describes our commitment to responsible stewardship of natural resources and provides a wealth of information on environmental management and performance.
-We also invite you to read our Corporate Environmental Policy and our Greenhouse Gas Report.
+For additional information on our commitment to responsible stewardship of natural resources, environmental management and performance, view our Sustainability & Corporate Responsibility Report.
+We also invite you to read our Corporate Environmental Policy.